- Get in a great paddle on a beautiful river without a big time commitment

 Allenton Access to Route 66 State Park / Times Beach Access – 7 miles

 The 1st half of the float down from Allenton Access has a few simple class I rapids but this would be a great spot for beginners to try paddling a river as they were all very easily navigated.
-I was surprised to learn there actually is an outfitter, Brookdale Farms, that puts people out on this section of the river.
+The Big River flows into the Meramac about half way into this section.
+Also, I was surprised to learn there actually is an outfitter, Brookdale Farms, that puts people out on this section of the river.
 There were about 8, 8-man rafts out when we paddled on a beautiful Sunday afternoon.

 Most of our group would have preferred a bit more action in terms of rapids but one person said it was her favorite she’s done on the Meramec so far as it was relaxing and not at all crowded.